Causal Inference with Missing Exposures and Missing Outcomes: Building in Complexity

 \subsection{Missing Exposures and Outcomes}

-We now add another common complication: missing outcomes.
-Continuing our running example, suppose that among our cohort of persons at risk of TB, some participants did not answer questions about their alcohol use and, despite best efforts, some participants could not be found at the end of the study for outcome ascertainment.
-To reflect this data generating process, we introduce new notation to reflect the longitudinal data setting.
-Let $L_0$ be baseline covariates, $L_1$ be additional covariates collected after the exposure but before outcome ascertainment, and $\Delta_Y$ be an indicator of outcome measurement.
-Specifically, if $\Delta_Y=1$ for a participant, we observe their outcome $Y$ as before.
-However, if $\Delta_Y=0$ for a participant, their outcome $Y$ is not observed (i.e., equal to \texttt{NA}).
-The simplified DAG and full NPSEM for such a study are given in Figure~\ref{fig:missing_exp_out}.
+We now combine our two challenges: missing exposures and missing outcomes.
+Continuing our running example, suppose that among our cohort of persons at-risk of TB, some participants did not answer questions about their alcohol use and some participants did not test for TB at the end of follow-up.
+To reflect this data generating process, we introduce new notation to reflect the longitudinal setting.
+Let $L_0$ be baseline covariates and $L_1$ be additional covariates collected after the exposure but before outcome ascertainment.
+Figure~\ref{fig:fig_miss_a_y} provides the causal models for such a study.